 An audit would allow the College to determine how much water is being used for various areas of the campus.
-However, the College's water for both building and grounds is routed through one main.
+However, the College's water for both building and grounds is routed through one shared water main.
 Within the existing system, the College cannot simply subtract out the water for irrigation from the total water use.
-Flow sensors would be required in order to quantify the use, and then allow Facilities to work backwards to subtract out the irrigation water from the main water utility bill.
-For new construction, water submeters should be installed to ensure that buildings are meeting a 35-40% efficiency.
+Flow sensors would be required in order to quantify the use, and that would allow the Facilities Planning and Management Department to work backwards to subtract out the irrigation water from the main water utility bill.
+For new construction, water submeters should be installed to ensure that buildings are meeting a 35-40 percent efficiency.